cloudydeno/kubernetes-dns-sync/README.md

 annotation_filter = { "kubernetes.io/ingress.class" = "nginx" }
 ```

-The latest default is to use the `Ingress` from `networking.k8s.io/v1`,
+This project uses the `Ingress` kind from `networking.k8s.io/v1`,
 which was introduced in Kubernetes v1.19.
-If your cluster is older, include `api_version = "v1beta1"`.
+If your cluster is older, consider upgrading,
+or perhaps try [an older snapshot](https://github.com/cloudydeno/kubernetes-dns-sync/tree/6b7cff80007fac8189d97bbaaade808a81fd01c3) of this project
-This switches to `networking.k8s.io/v1beta1` which was added in Kubernetes v1.14.
+which can still use `networking.k8s.io/v1beta1` (added in Kubernetes v1.14).

 ### `crd`